 - Recent data shows that approximately 27% of CUSD students district-wide are underperforming in English Language Arts and 35% in mathematics based on 2016 CAASPP and MAP results.
-Overall, Reclassified Fluent English Proficient students (3%), Socioeconomically Disadvantaged Students (8%), and Students with Disabilities (11.65%) are not performing as high as White (73%) and Asian (3%) subgroups. - Students who are socio-economically disadvantaged (#112), students with disabilities (#188), and students who have Two or More Races (#86) are either not performing at mastery level in English language arts or whose performance has declined, per CA School Dashboard. - In spring 2016, the ELA performance of Students with Disabilities was 27.9 points below level 3, and they also declined 13.7 points over spring 2015. - In spring 2016, the ELA performance of Socioeconomically Disadvantaged Students declined 5.8 points over spring 2015. - In spring 2016, the ELA performance of Students with Two or More Races declined 1.6 points over spring 2015. - Students with Disabilities (#188) and students who are Asian (#38)) are either not performing at mastery level in mathematics or whose performance has declined, per CA School Dashboard. - o In spring 2016, the mathematics performance of Students with Disabilities was 48.1 points below level 3, and they also declined 9.2 points over spring 2015. - o In spring 2016, the mathematics performance of Asian students declined significantly by 11.9 points over spring 2015.
+Overall, Reclassified Fluent English Proficient students (3%), Socioeconomically Disadvantaged Students (8%), and Students with Disabilities (11.65%) are not performing as high as White (73%) and Asian (3%) subgroups. - Students who are socio-economically disadvantaged (#112), students with disabilities (#188), and students who have Two or More Races (#86) are either not performing at mastery level in English language arts or whose performance has declined, per CA School Dashboard. - In spring 2016, the ELA performance of Students with Disabilities was 27.9 points below level 3, and they also declined 13.7 points over spring 2015. - o In spring 2016, the ELA performance of Socioeconomically Disadvantaged Students declined 5.8 points over spring 2015. - In spring 2016, the ELA performance of Students with Two or More Races declined 1.6 points over spring 2015. - Students with Disabilities (#188) and students who are Asian (#38)) are either not performing at mastery level in mathematics or whose performance has declined, per CA School Dashboard (only one level below "all". - In spring 2016, the mathematics performance of Students with Disabilities was 48.1 points below level 3, and they also declined 9.2 points over spring 2015. - In spring 2016, the mathematics performance of Asian students declined significantly by 11.9 points over spring 2015. - The overall suspension rate for students who are English Learners, Students with Disabilities, Students who are African American, and Students who are Two of More Races were in the orange range.
+The overall suspension rate for students who are socioeconomically disadvantaged and Asian were in the red range.
+See Goal 3, Action 6.